 The mandatory insertion of band councils into transacting is the equivalent of allowing the referees to also play in the game.
-The resulting confusion, opportunities for corruption, or for venal decision-making, also add transaction costs to economic development that doom it to bear burdens that ordinary transactions within the general Canadian and global market economy do not have to bear.
+The resulting confusion, opportunities for corruption, or for venal decision-making, also add transaction costs to economic development that doom it to bear burdens that ordinary transactions within the general Canadian and global market economy are not saddled with.
 Thus transactions fail, and wealth that could and should be created is dissipated in ineptly conceived bureaucracy.